KVeen00/X-47m/README.md

   4) Enjoy your flight!
   5) The programming board will automatically exit once you leave the cockpit so you will have to re-activate it manually before re-entering the cockpit.

+NOTE: This limitation was removed with a recent update.
+The current cockpit LUA code will now generate the flight HUD without activating the programming board.
+Once updated, the PB is no longer neccessary

 **Custom HUD features**